Interview with André Beukers, CEO of E-Trucks Europe

 “It is very important and provides a beautiful opportunity.
 It gives an impulse to customers to consider hydrogen refuse vehicles and with more people interested, the operation costs can be reduced.”

 Are you satisfied with the project?
 Are there lessons learned?

 “E-Trucks Europe has a vision and we want to move forward with this vision, regardless of the political climate.
 We do notice that some parties are more careful and restrained.
 You have to throw yourself in the unknown, covering all the risks is not possible.
 On the other hand, there are parties who move too fast.
 We live and work based on the reality, they act on delusion.
 You have to be able to deal with both.
 I always make the comparison: we are building as it were an aeroplane.
 You are not sending it into the air just like that!
 If the government calls, companies can react somewhat rushed.
 All the parties that are currently involved in the project, are dedicated and positive.”

 Do you have long term plans for the business and how are you envisioning the future?

 “Currently, we have outstanding orders for about 20 vehicles.
-We are expecting the demand to increase, depending on the expanding of the refuelling infrastructure.
-Within 3 years, we hope to expand with it to 50 vehicles a year.
+We are expecting the demand to increase, depending on the expansion of the refuelling infrastructures (HRS).
+Within 3 years, we hope to expand to 50 vehicles a year.
 Our Dutch plant shall further profile itself as supplier and training centre.
 We perceive that there is a great need for information and training, so we strive to become a ‘hydrogen experience centre’.”